Skip to main content

 How Honing Theory Influences Creative Thought

-For instance, have you ever experienced a moment where an idea just seemed to “click” into place out of nowhere?
+Have you ever experienced a moment where an idea just seemed to “click” into place out of nowhere?
 This is a manifestation of the honing theory in action.
 It is the subconscious mind that has been refining and honing the idea until it becomes a fully formed concept.

 In contrast to other theories like creativity’s big c and little c and explicit–implicit interaction (EII) theory, which focus on the product or output of creativity, honing theory emphasizes the process, making it a valuable tool for understanding and enhancing creative thought.